 Recently, we also became interested in some new natural infections of nematodes by "oomycetes".
 These eukaryotic creatures include pathogens known to infect animals and plants.
 However, animal infections have been less studied compared to plant infections.
 We use the C. elegans model to study how animals sense oomycetes to mount an immune response, and how the pathogen counteracts this response to establish an infection.

 We are grateful to all our funders and acknowledge the support of the Wellcome Trust, the European Commission Council, the BBSRC, the Leverhulme Trust, the Royal Society and Imperial College.

-If you are interested in joining the lab, either as a student (undergraduate, MSc, Ph.D) or Post-doc, please get in touch.
+If you are interested in joining our very international team, either as a student (undergraduate, MSc/Mres) or Post-Doc, please get in touch.

 et al., 2023, A PAX6-regulated receptor tyrosine kinase pairs with a pseudokinase to activate immune defense upon oomycete recognition in Caenorhabditis elegans., Proc Natl Acad Sci U S A, Vol:120